 [POSTPONED] We're sorry, due to the rainy forecast on Saturday, August 11, and on Sunday, we are postponing our 8th annual History Day event for this weekend.
-We plan to reschedule it with the same programming for a date in September or October and hope you will join us then.
+We plan to reschedule it and hope you will join us then.
 Sign up for our e-news (link at bottom of page) or follow us on social media for updates!

 Eighth Annual History Day